bryanjos/color_bar_spike/README.md

 # color_bar_spike
-Another test project for ElixirScript using React, Delorean, with a canvas element
+Another test project for ElixirScript using React with a Redux-like design using an Agent

 ### Requirements: